Architecture

 ABI Compatibility

-Section titled “ABI Compatibility”All 306 bundled grammars are compiled at tree-sitter ABI version 14, with one exception: Perl uses ABI 15 (no upstream ABI 14 grammar available).
+Section titled “ABI Compatibility”Bundled grammars are compiled at tree-sitter ABI version 14, with 16 exceptions at ABI 15

 ABI 14 is accepted by tree-sitter runtimes spanning versions 0.21 through 0.26, and by the following host tree-sitter packages (used via host-native Language passthrough):